secoda/gitbook/best-practices/streamline-data-access-private-and-public-teams-workflow.md

   using Teams.
 ---

-# Streamline data access: Private and Public Teams workflow
+# Streamline data access: Private and public teams workflow

 Hoping to set up your workspace so that only the right users have access to work-in-progress resources?
 So that business users are only viewing the most up-to-date, Verified, resources?&#x20;